lawrencemcdaniel-dot-com/html/ese.atentamente.mx/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 Activate the plugin after installation.
 If you are on Multisite, the plugin must be network-activated.

-For additional information for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.
+For additional information for Easy Updates Manager check out our website at <a href="https://easyupdatesmanager.com">easyupdatesmanager.com</a>.

 == Frequently Asked Questions ==
 = Do you support older WordPress versions? =